airtonix/vue-localize/README.md

   }
 }
 ```
-To get the translation of the anchor of the link to homepage into the current language, you should to pass the path to the phrase key into translation mechanism.
-In this case ```site.header.nav.home``` is the path, the ```site.header.nav``` part of this path is the "context" and ```home``` is the key of a phrase.
+E.g. to get the translation of the anchor of the link to homepage into the current language, you should to pass the path to the phrase key into translation mechanism.
+In this case ```site.header.nav.home``` is the path, the part ```site.header.nav``` of this path is the "context" and ```home``` is the key of a phrase.
-So path to the any node of this tree which is not contains leafs is a context, each node which contains leafs is a key of a phrase and each leaf is the translation into an exact language.
+So path to the any node which is not contains leafs is a context, each node which contains leafs is a key of a phrase and each leaf is the translation into an exact language.
 #### Global context
 Global context is the root-level key, defined in the corresponding option of the VueLocalize configuration file.
 The feature of the global context is that you don't need include its name in the path which passing into translation method/filter/directive.
 E.g. to translate phrase with path ```global.project-name``` you can write just ```{{ 'project-name' | translate }}``` instead of full path ```global.project-name```.